 Custodial interference can be common in contentious custody agreements.
 If a court order is in place, you have the right to call the police if the other parent is not adhering to the parenting plan and report the actions to the courts.

 Small instances of interference will likely result in a warning from the police and the enforcement of the court ordered parenting plan.
-If the parents continues to interfere, the police will have record of the continued behavior and can arrest the party at fault.
+If the parents continue to interfere, the police will have record of the continued behavior and can arrest the party at fault.

 Courts prefer if parents can settle their parenting issues on their own and abide by the parenting plan, but this is not always the case.
 If the other parent continuously breaks the parenting agreement, you have the right to petition for a change in the custody agreement.
 If the court determines that the other parent was knowingly committing custodial interference, they have the power to alter the parenting plan.